kyndryl-open-source/latencyninja/README.md

 # Latency Ninja

 Latency Ninja is a versatile wrapper tool built around `tc/netem`, designed to empower you with the ability to finely simulate network conditions on a specified network interface for a destination IP address.
 It goes beyond standard network emulation, allowing you to introduce latency, jitter, corruption, duplication, reordering, and packet loss to both ingress and egress traffic.
-The key advantage of Latency Ninja is its capacity to circumvent the limitations of `tc/netem` which natively applies network conditions only on egress to be able to simulate real life egress and ingress network conditions.
+The key advantage of Latency Ninja is its capacity to circumvent the limitations of `tc/netem`, which natively applies network conditions only on egress and allows you to to simulate real life network conditions on both egress and ingress.

 ## Key Features